-The Ella Baker Black Organizers Group is for aspiring Black (African-American, Caribbean, African, Afro-Latino) organizers wishing to improve their skills to make an impact for racial justice and fight for Black liberation.
+The Ella Baker Black Organizers Group is for Black (African-American, Caribbean, African, Afro-Latino) organizers aspiring to improve their skills to make an impact for racial justice and fight for Black liberation.

 This small group immerses participants in the fundamentals of social change organizing, base building, leadership development, and campaign planning.